A history of Medicine at Temple

 The two systems merge and create a new health system, Baylor Scott & White Health, and become the largest not-for-profit healthcare system in the state of Texas.

-One of our residents was of the first one to deploy with the Texas EMTF program to a major disaster.
+One of our residents was one of the first deploy with the Texas EMTF program to a major disaster.

 “Guts.
 Grit.
 Glory.
 The ER rodeo never stops – Stay on the Bull.”